IzicTemi/End-to-End-CI-CD/README.md

 ##### Create/Deploy Infrastructure

-- Create a job named `deploy-infrastructure` in your config file
+- Create a job named `deploy-infrastructure` in the config file
-  - Add code to create your infrastructure using [CloudFormation templates](https://github.com/udacity/cdond-c3-projectstarter/tree/master/.circleci/files).
-Again, provide a screenshot demonstrating an appropriate job failure (failing for the right reasons). **[SCREENSHOT05]**
+  - Add code to create the infrastructure using [CloudFormation templates](https://github.com/udacity/cdond-c3-projectstarter/tree/master/.circleci/files).

 ![Job properly failing because of an error when creating infrastructure.](screenshots/SCREENSHOT05.png)

-  - Select a Docker image that supports the AWS CLI
-  - Create backend infrastructure by editing the step named `Ensure back-end infrastructure exists`.
-You'll notice you need to edit the `--tags`, `--stack-name`, and `--parameter-overrides` with your information.
-Make sure to remove each `#` to uncomment the lines after you've added your information.
+  - Create backend infrastructure
-    - Use the workflow id to mark your CloudFormation stacks so that you can reference them later on (ex: rollback).
+    - Use the workflow id to mark CloudFormation stacks so that they can be referenced later on (ex: rollback).
 If you'd like, you can use the parameterized CloudFormation templates we provided.
-    - Programmatically create a new EC2 Instance for your back-end.
+    - Programmatically create a new EC2 Instance for the back-end.
-    - Make sure the EC2 instance has your back-end port opened up to public traffic (default port 3030).
+    - Make sure the EC2 instance has the back-end port opened up to public traffic (default port 3030).
     - Programmatically save the new back-end url to memory or disk for later use (the front-end needs it).
 This could be done with [MemStash.io](https://memstash.io).
     - Tag the back-end infrastructure so that it can be referenced later.

   - Create frontend by editing the step named `Ensure front-end infrastructure exist`.
-Again, add your information and remove the `#` to uncomment the appropriate lines.
-    - Use a CloudFormation template to create a new S3 Bucket for your front-end.
+    - Use a CloudFormation template to create a new S3 Bucket for the front-end.
     - Use the workflow id to mark the front-end infrastructure so that you can reference it easily later on.
     - Tag the front-end infrastructure so that it can be referenced later.
   - Generate an inventory file for use with Ansible by using AWS CLI to append the newly created backend IP to the [provided](https://github.com/udacity/cdond-c3-projectstarter/blob/master/.circleci/ansible/inventory.txt) inventory file.